joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/22/us/rollerblader-death-kansas-cross-country.html

 **Hurricane Polo Just Keeps Getting Stronger**\
 `The storm is expected to stay mainly offshore as it moves north along the western coast of Mexico this week.
-It’s one of the strongest ever in that region.`\
+It’s one of the strongest ever in the region.`\
 https://www.nytimes.com/live/2026/09/22/weather/hurricane-polo-mexico

 **Trump Threatens Annihilation in Iran in UN Speech and Lays Out Winner-Takes-All Vision**\